 To discontinue receipt of CAPF’s print publications and direct mail promotions, please contact CAFP at (415) 345-8667 or firstname.lastname@example.org.
 Your request will be processed as quickly as possible.

 CAFP welcomes you to contact us regarding the information we have collected about you, including the nature and accuracy of the data collected about you, to request an update, modification, or deletion of your information, to opt-out of certain services or to withdraw any consent you may have granted.

-CAFP is headquartered in San Francisco, California, in the United States.
+CAFP is headquartered in Sacramento, California, in the United States.
 We have appointed an internal data protection officer for you to contact if you have any questions or concerns about our data policies or practices.
 Our data protection officer’s name and contact information are as follows:

 Director of Marketing and Membership